How To Create the Xcode Configuration Settings File

 • You would like to define the common macro across multiple projects.

-• You would like to change the search path of headers and/or libraries on each build machines.
+• You would like to change the search path of headers and libraries on each build machine.

 • You would like to change the build configuration without Xcode.

-You can write the configurations into the configuration settings file, and override the configurations of the project with it.
+You can overwrite the project’s configurations by writing them into the configuration setting file.
 This article explains how to create the Xcode configuration settings file.

 TOC